Corey Bailey

 2400’ is 0.5 mil thickness.

-My deepest sympathies if you have any audio tape that is 0.5 mil (1/2 mil).
-It was
+If you have any audio tape that is 0.5 mil (1/2 mil); It was fragile and hard to work

 RECORDS

-The running times listed above represent the absolute maximum time available.
+The running times listed above represent the approximate maximum time available.

-average running time for 12” Dia.
-33-1/3 RPM micro-groove records varies from
+The average running time for 12” Dia.
+33-1/3 RPM micro-groove records varies

 Return to